choosen/TTRSimulator/README.md

 `TODO.list` has my future ideas.

 You can enter your full setup
-by leaving color inputs and paste numbers values in new lines.
+by leaving color inputs (example: shift+tab) and paste numbers values in new lines.

+You can pass query params also to init colors with them, ex: TTRsimulations.html?0=10&1=12

 Hit setup to open new window with same color set.
 By default there is 44 seed with 6 locos and 6/4 per colors